Developer-Ram72/Personalized-Learning-Platform/README.md

 ### System - Architecture :

 This architecture outlines the foundational components and systems responsible for creating a dynamic, adaptive, and event-driven learning ecosystem.
-The system is designed to handle user interactions, personalized content delivery, real-time event synchronization, and continuous updates while ensuring minimal exposure to internal states or timestamp data.
+The system is designed to handle user interactions, personalized content delivery, real-time event synchronization, and continuous updates while ensuring minimal exposure to internal states.

 **For detailed architecture specifications**, refer to the [System Architecture Document](https://github.com/Developer-Ram72/Personalized-Learning-Platform/blob/main/system_architecture.txt).